CIS Leadership Principles

 Leaders have command of their mission area and issues related to it.
-They empower but audit to the depth needed to command the narrative.
+They empower, but audit, to the depth needed to command the narrative.
 Where applicable, leaders prep their subject matter experts and trust them to represent the topic.
-They know when to interject and when to use the opportunity to remain silent to express confidence.
+They know when to interject and when to never pass up the opportunity to remain silent to express confidence.
 Leaders are rarely caught off guard on big issues and take a 360-degree view of issues.

 Debate and Commit

 Leaders have the strength of conviction and the self-awareness to openly admit when they are wrong.
-They avoid excuses, and take responsibility to "course correct."
+They avoid excuses and take responsibility to course correct.
 Leaders are frequently introspective, looking inward for blame and outward for success.
 They consistently examine how they could have performed better.
-Leaders avoid making the same mistake twice, and see their mistake as a growth opportunity for themselves as well as an opportunity to mentor others.
+Leaders avoid making the same mistake twice and see their mistakes as a growth opportunity for themselves, as well as an opportunity to mentor others.

 Honor the Team